xijiang/Refactered-NSG/fnc/opts.md

 # OPTIONS
   - Code preparation
+    - *ver*: Showing the current version of Xijiang's codes
-    - *bgl*: Download the latest beagle.jar.
+    - *update*: Download the latest release.
 Also prepare binaries of my codes
   - Genotype manipulatiions
     - Dealing with genotypes with 8k chips
       - *m8k*: Merge the genotypes from 8k chips, into one VCF file.